dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 I feel like a broken record when I keep saying that [money and identity aren't the same thing][money-identity].
-"The whole point of money is to not know your customer," to quote the Italian comedian once more.
+"The whole point of money is to not know your customer," to quote the [Italian comedian][italian-comedian] once more.

 {% include image.html name="gigi-ln-address.png" caption="The yellow `s@ts.dergigi.com` is one of my many lightning addresses." link="https://ants.sh/p/dergigi.com" %}